projectacrn/acrn-hypervisor/doc/tutorials/acrn-secure-boot-with-grub.rst

 ACRN Secure Boot Sequence
 *************************

-ACRN can be booted by Multiboot compatible bootloader, following diagram illustrates the boot sequence of ACRN with GRUB:
+ACRN can be booted by a multiboot compatible bootloader.
+The following diagram illustrates the boot sequence of ACRN with GRUB:

 .. image:: images/acrn_secureboot_flow.png